 List initiatives/projects (incl.
-PhD, MSc); publications (reports, theses, papers in journals, books) from any study; web links to other relevant information; include the species concerned, who did the work)
+PhD, MSc); publications (reports, theses, papers in journals, books) from any study; web links to other relevant information; include the species concerned, who did the work) No new research

 III.
 Surveys and Research

 A. Biological Information (per species)